Set up your tools

 Use the Expo MCP server to search the Expo documentation for "expo-image-picker" and tell me in one sentence what it does.

-What you should see: the agent calls an Expo documentation tool and replies with a sentence about picking images from the device's photo library.
+What you should see: The agent calls an Expo documentation tool and replies with a sentence about picking images from the device's photo library.
 If it reports a connection or authentication error instead, repeat the sign-in part of the previous step.

 Summary